Mills Godwin: Career

 Godwin served in the Senate of Virginia between 1952 and 1962 and as lieutenant governor between 1962 and 1966.
 In the state senate, Godwin was one of the leaders of the segregationist policy of "massive resistance", which aimed to prevent the implementation of federal court decisions requiring that black students be admitted to white schools under Brown v.
 Board of Education.
 However, during Virginia's cultural transition in the 1960s, he was one of many Byrd Democrats who distanced themselves from the extreme positions of Senator Harry F. Byrd Sr. and concluded that obstinate resistance to integration could not continue.

 With an eye to the 1965 gubernatorial race, Godwin reached out to African American voters during the 1964 presidential campaign by campaigning for President Lyndon B. Johnson, who had led the movement for enactment of the Civil Rights Act of that year.

 In 1965, Godwin took the Democratic nomination for governor unopposed, without a primary election.
 His support of President Johnson the previous year, however, lost him the support of the most die-hard segregationists, who bolted from the Democratic Party to support William J. Story Jr., the candidate of the short-lived Conservative Party of Virginia.
 Godwin's bid for governor in 1965 was endorsed by the local affiliates of both the NAACP and the AFL–CIO.
-Despite the third-party challenge, Godwin defeated Republican Linwood Holton, who would succeed him as governor in 1970, by a 48%-36% margin.
+Despite the third-party challenge, Godwin defeated Republican Linwood Holton, who would succeed him as governor in 1970, by a 48% to 36% margin.
 Story won 13 percent of the vote and American Nazi Party leader George Lincoln Rockwell won 1.02 percent as an independent.

 After his first term ended in 1970, Godwin began to separate himself from the Democratic Party.
 He managed the U.S. Senate campaign of Harry F. Byrd Jr., who was running as an independent candidate.
 Godwin was denied a seat at the Democratic state convention in 1972, and he was a member in the Texas organization of "Democrats for Nixon", supporting Republican Richard Nixon over the Democratic presidential nominee, George McGovern.